datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

 ### Gmail quiz

 ?
-Go to the following [link](https://support.google.com/mail/answer/6584?co=GENIE.Platform%3DDesktop&hl=en) on Google's web entry on Gmail attachments.
 What is the limit on the size of email attachments?

-a) less than 5 MB
+a) 5 MB
-b) between 5 MB and 20 MB
+b) 10 MB
-C) between 20 MB and 100 MB
+C) 25 MB
-d) more than 100 MB
+d) 100 MB

 ?
 When sending an email, what is the Bcc field?